Cold remedies: What works, what doesn't, what can't hurt

 There's no cure for the common cold.
 But what about cold remedies that claim to make you feel better faster?
 Find out what's effective — and what's not.By Mayo Clinic Staff

 Cold remedies are almost as common as the common cold, but are they effective?
-Nothing can cure a cold, but there are some remedies that might help ease your symptoms and keep you from feeling so miserable.
+Nothing can cure a cold.
+But some remedies might help ease your symptoms and keep you from feeling so miserable.
 Here's a look at some common cold remedies and what's known about them.

 - Stay hydrated.
 Water, juice, clear broth or warm lemon water with honey helps loosen congestion and prevents dehydration.
 Avoid alcohol, coffee and caffeinated sodas, which can make dehydration worse.

 - Rest.
-Your body needs to heal.
+Your body needs rest to heal.

 Soothe a sore throat.
 A saltwater gargle — 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water — can temporarily relieve a sore or scratchy throat.
 Children younger than 6 years are unlikely to be able to gargle properly.

 In infants, experts recommend putting several saline drops into one nostril, then gently suctioning that nostril with a bulb syringe.
-To do this, squeeze the bulb, gently place the syringe tip in the nostril about 1/4 to 1/2 inch (about 6 to 12 millimeters) and slowly release the bulb.
+To do this, squeeze the bulb, gently place the syringe tip in the nostril about 1/4 to 1/2 inch (about 6 to 12 millimeters), and slowly release the bulb.
 Saline nasal sprays may be used in older children.

 Relieve pain.
 For children 6 months or younger, give only acetaminophen.
 For children older than 6 months, give either acetaminophen or ibuprofen.
 Ask your child's doctor for the correct dose for your child's age and weight.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Sip warm liquids.
-A cold remedy used in many cultures, taking in warm liquids, such as chicken soup, tea, or warm apple juice, might be soothing and might ease congestion by increasing mucus flow.
+A cold remedy used in many cultures, taking in warm liquids, such as chicken soup, tea or warm apple juice, might be soothing and might ease congestion by increasing mucus flow.

 Experts agree that these shouldn't be given to younger children.
 Overuse and misuse of these medications can cause serious damage.
 Talk with your child's doctor before giving any medications.

 Take medications only as directed.
 Some cold remedies contain multiple ingredients, such as a decongestant plus a pain reliever, so read the labels of cold medications you take to make sure you're not taking too much of any medication.